Theochiro/Museum_docent/README.md

 ## Installation

-Make sure you have installed all fetch files for the [Gazebo Simulation] (https://docs.fetchrobotics.com/gazebo.html).
+Make sure you have installed all fetch files for the [Gazebo Simulation](https://docs.fetchrobotics.com/gazebo.html).

 Alternatively, run the following commands:
 ```bash